-Although not technically in Newcastle, take a short trip on the city’s Metro light rail system to explore our stunning North East coastline and the lovely seaside town of Tynemouth, that has been voted among the best in the UK.
+Although not technically in Newcastle, take a short trip on the city’s Metro light rail system to explore our stunning North East coastline and the lovely seaside town of Tynemouth.

-When you’re ready to visit some of the attractions and landmarks mentioned here, make sure you check relevant visitor information, including opening times and any safety measures before you arrive.
+When you’re ready to visit some of the attractions and landmarks mentioned here, make sure you check relevant visitor information, including opening times before you arrive.

 Like what you see?
 There is much more to explore in Newcastle, so why not visit us in person?
 Find out about our campus tours and Open Days, or request a prospectus to discover more.